-In case you are looking for the most comprehensive information about Schengen visa for Chinese passport holders and citizens, you are in the right place.
+In case you are looking for the most comprehensive information about Schengen visas for Chinese passport holders and citizens, you are in the right place.
 China is one of the biggest tourist markets for countries in Europe and other Schengen zone countries.
-According to recent statistics, more than six million Chinese citizens went visiting to Europe in 2017.
-This figure is expected to rise as more and more Chinese nationals continue doing business, touring and traveling outside Asia.
+According to recent statistics, more than six million Chinese citizens went visiting Europe in 2017.
+This figure is expected to rise as more and more Chinese nationals continue doing business, touring, and traveling outside Asia.
 China comes second in the world in terms of traveling to Schengen zone countries.

 About Schengen Visa

 If you are traveling from China to countries in the Schengen Visa Zone, you need to apply for a Schengen visa.
 This is a special visa that will permit you entry or residence in any of the countries covered by the Schengen agreement.
 This visa allows the holder to transit or stay in a Schengen country for a maximum of 90 days from the date of entry and for the 180 days period given.
 As a Chinese national or passport holder, you can apply for this type of visa from a consulate or embassy of any Schengen member country in Beijing.
-All the 26 states in the Schengen visa bloc have consulates in the Chinese capital.
+All 26 states in the Schengen visa bloc have consulates in the Chinese capital.

 Types of Schengen Visa for Chinese Passport Holders